Hadrosaurus – South Jersey’s Dinosaur Landmark

 It remained a star attraction for almost 30 years, until bigger and fiercer dinosaurs like the T Rex captured the public’s imagination.
 Poor little duck billed Hadrosaurus became nearly forgotten, relegated to the mere trivia of history.

 Then, in 1984, a kid in Haddonfield came across a mention of Hadrosaurus in an issue of National Geographic.
-He asked around where the bones had been discovered, but no one knew.
+He asked around where the bones had been discovered, but no one he talked to knew.
 He did some sleuthing, and discovered the location of the original dig, which was a wreck from being used as an illegal dump site for many years.

 It pretty much goes without saying that this kid, Chris Brees, was a Boy Scout.
 He went to the the town council, rounded up some grant money, cleaned up the ravine, and had a monument to this monumental discovery placed at a spot overlooking the ravine.
 Chris got his Eagle Award.
 Today, at the end of Maple Ave in Haddonfield, you can visit this monument and walk down into the ravine where the discovery was made.
 The stream that runs through it?
 It’s now named Hadrosaurus Run.